ZennonXD/Drowsiness_Detection/README.md

 <h1 align="center" id="Template">
-  Drowsiness Detector
+  Drowsiness Detection
 </h1>

-<h3 align="center">Drowsiness detector using OpenCV, Python and Dlib</h3>
+<h3 align="center">Drowsiness detection using OpenCV, Python and Dlib</h3>

 ## Information
-Drowsiness detector using OpenCV, Python and Dlib
+Drowsiness detection using OpenCV, Python and Dlib

 ## Prerequisites
 Make sure to have the following libraries installed in your Python environment: